Deutsche Bank fails to end 4 U.S. lawsuits over soured mortgages

+* Ikkuma's net asset value per share at December 31, 2016 was $1.91 Source text for Eikon: Further company coverage: (Bangalore.newsroom@thomsonreuters.com)

-NEW YORK Deutsche Bank AG has failed to win the dismissal of four U.S. lawsuits seeking to force it to pay damages or buy back troubled home loans it had packaged into residential mortgage-backed securities prior to the 2008 financial crisis.
+NEW YORK, March 20 Deutsche Bank AG has failed to win the dismissal of four U.S. lawsuits seeking to force it to pay damages or buy back troubled home loans it had packaged into residential mortgage-backed securities prior to the 2008 financial crisis.

 The cases concern securitization trusts backed by roughly $2.9 billion of home loans, and are among six lawsuits in New York accusing the German bank's DB Structured Products Inc unit of reneging on its contractual duties to address problem loans, court papers show.